numbas/editor/docs/exam/diagnostic.rst

 At any time, the student can click the :guilabel:`Move to the next question` button.

-The diagnostic algorithm produces a list of options for the next question, based on the student's answers to the current question and the :term:`state <diagnostic state>`.
+The diagnostic algorithm produces a list of options for the next question, based on the student's answers to the current question and the state.

 If there are no options, the exam ends.